james2037/mcp-gatherer/README.md

 # Magic: The Gathering MCP Tool Server

-A Model Context Protocl server for accessing Magic: The Gathering card data, rules, and set information.
+A Model Context Protocol server for accessing Magic: The Gathering card data, rules, and set information.
 This server provides quick access to card details, rulings, comprehensive rules sections, and more.

 ## Features